-In Glen Morris, we use the Session/Stewards/Official Board model for governance.
+At Glen Morris United Church, we use the Session/Stewards/Official Board model for governance.
+The role of the Official Board is to manage the affairs of the church, which are of joint interest to the Board of Trustees, Session and Stewards.
 The Session (Elders) are full members of the United Church.
 Stewards (Managers) may be either members or adherents.
-These positions are limited to a 3-year term with at least 1 year off in between.
-Elders, Managers and Chair of Official Board are elected by the full church membership (including adherents) at the Annual Meeting.
-The Official Board consists of the Minister, Elders, Managers and representatives from the following church groups:
+These positions are limited to a 3-year term with at least a one year hiatus in between terms.
+The Official Board consists of the Minister (or Student Candidate and a Pastoral Charge Supervisor), the Chair and Secretary of the Official Board, the church Treasurer, members of Session, Managers and representatives from the following church groups:

 Although no longer owned by the United Church of Canada, the beautiful Glen Morris Cemetary has a long history with this congregation.
 A yearly memorial service is held the third Sunday of June, drawing a large congregation of old and new friends for a lovely afternoon of memories and fellowship.